The focus on improvements to enhance community safety continued throughout 2010-11.

 The new TPPs are designed to increase community engagement in their development, reflecting genuine planning with communities.

-Improvements to community warnings and advice and to the Victorian Bushfire Information Line have also been made to ensure that communities continue to receive timely and accurate warnings and information.
+Improvements to community warnings and advice and to the VicEmergency Hotline have also been made to ensure that communities continue to receive timely and accurate warnings and information.

 During 2010-11, research began to investigate better methods to assess grassland curing.
 This supports the more precise calculation of grassland fire danger indices that improve the accuracy of fire danger ratings.